 Colleges, schools and divisions

-On college, school and division websites, only the main unit’s name will be displayed and must be linked to the website’s homepage.
+On college, school and division websites, the main unit’s name will be displayed underneath the university's name and must be linked to the website’s homepage.

 When a department is part of main unit, such as a college or school, the main unit’s name will be identified in smaller type above the department’s name.
 Both the main unit’s name and the department’s name must be linked to their respective website homepages.